WWE News: Current Timetable For John Cena’s WWE Return Revealed

-The WWE Universe knew that John Cena would be taking a hiatus after Wrestlemania 33, but the timetable for his return to WWE wasn’t known until recently.
+The WWE Universe knew that John Cena would be taking a hiatus after WrestleMania 33, but the timetable for his return to WWE wasn’t known until recently.
 John Cena was last seen proposing to Nikki Bella on the grandest stage of them all after defeating The Miz and Maryse in a tag team match.
-The WWE Universe was thrilled to see their romantic moment at Wrestlemania, but John and Nikki have disappeared from WWE.
+The WWE Universe was thrilled to see their romantic moment at WrestleMania, but John and Nikki have disappeared from WWE.

 Their prolonged absence has given the current SmackDown roster the opportunity to step up over the next couple of months.
-In John Cena’s case, his role as a top babyface for SmackDown and WWE will be filled by AJ Styles, Shinsuke Nakamura or anyone else who can elevate their game during his time away.
+In John Cena’s case, his role as a top babyface for SmackDown and WWE will be filled by AJ Styles, Shinsuke Nakamura, or anyone else who can elevate their game during his time away.
 However, Cena’s timetable has been revealed for his return, which will put WWE officials into an interesting spot.

 It’s being reported that John Cena is highly unlikely for the WWE Money in the Bank PPV in June, but there is a chance that he may return to WWE for that event.
 However, it’s also being said that Cena will be taking some additional time off, which means he could delay his return until July or August.
 As of this writing, he’s not scheduled for WWE Summerslam, but a lot of people would be surprised if he missed that event as well.